Frequently Asked Questions

-Here are some Frequently Asked Questions that many Roman Catholics and non-Catholics routinely have about our church:
+Questions that many Roman Catholics and non-Catholics routinely ask about our church

 I’ve never heard of Greek Catholics.
 Are you under the Pope?

 At the time of the Early Church, there were several rich cultures in the Middle East, and each of them gave rise to a different church tradition.
 The traditions of our church reflect the Greek or Byzantine culture, and so we are called Greek Catholics, or Byzantine Catholics (from Byzantium, the ancient name for Constantinople).
 The average Greek Catholic is no more a Hellenic Greek than the average Roman Catholic is Italian.